apollographql/router/.changesets/feat_bnjjj_fix_5930.md

 ### Add ability to alias standard attributes for telemetry ([Issue #5930](https://github.com/apollographql/router/issues/5930))

 There is an issue when using standard attributes (on cache for example) because on new relic `entity.type` is a reserved attribute name and so it won’t work properly. cf [Learn about New Relic entities](https://docs.newrelic.com/docs/new-relic-solutions/new-relic-one/core-concepts/what-entity-new-relic/#reserved-attributes)  Moreover `entity.type` is not consistent with our other graphql attributes (prefixed by `graphql.`).
-So we rename `entity.type` attribute to `graphql.entity.type`.
+So we rename `entity.type` attribute to `graphql.type.name`.

 In order to make it work and that could also answer other use cases that would be great if we can alias the name of a standard attribute like this: